tulane-cmps6730/sp2025-rag/README.md

 ![image](https://github.com/user-attachments/assets/041a878b-e8ca-4ef3-9f2c-c540fc447ec0)

 # Notes:
-1. We have not provided a hugging face API key ain the code.
-This key can be generated from an induvioduals hugging face account.
-Add the key in the required cell mentioned in the notebook
+1. The code does not currently include a Hugging Face API key.
+You can generate this key from your personal Hugging Face account.
+Please add your API key in the designated cell within the notebook.
-2. While installing the modules you might be asked to restart the session.
-Restart the session and do not run the same command or the commands before the repsective command
+2. During module installation, you may be prompted to restart the session.
+If this happens, restart the session as instructed, but do not re-run the same command or any commands that precede it.